-Long travel distances for fire suppression resources are the norm in Chouteau County.
-The Chouteau County Fire Departments have located the engines and water tenders as strategically as they can throughout the county within the opportunities that exist.
-Each engine must be hosted, maintained and operated by a willing volunteer, i.e., a rancher.
-When a fire is reported the Chouteau County fire personnel are notified and they respond on a closest forces concept.
+Long travel distances for fire suppression resources are the norm in Cascade County.
+The Cascade County Fire Departments have located the engines and water tenders as strategically as they can throughout the county.
+When a fire is reported the Cascade County fire personnel are notified and they respond on a closest forces concept.
 They also respond to new ignitions reported on BLM and USFS administered lands.

 The federal agencies have developed strict requirements for wildland fire fighters including an annual physical fitness-testing requirement.
 These are the result of a myriad of reviews and investigations of serious incidents that have occurred in wildland firefighting over the years.
-All Chouteau County FD personnel who are dispatched out of their jurisdiction must meet the same standards as their federal counterparts.
+All Cascade County FD personnel who are dispatched out of their jurisdiction must meet the same standards as their federal counterparts.

 7.3.
-Coordinated Prevention, Protection Projects, and Response Plan closely coordinated between Chouteau County and their cooperating partners, i.e., BLM, USFS, and the State of Montana.
-It is likely that some projects would be more effective if implemented on the lands of two or more jurisdictions rather than by a single entity.
+Coordinated Prevention, Protection Projects, and Response Plan

+Future efforts in planning and implementation of prevention, mitigation and response projects should be closely coordinated County between Cascade and their cooperating partners, i.e., BLM, USFS, and the State of Montana.
+It is likely that some projects would be effective more if implemented on the lands of two or more jurisdictions rather than by a single entity.
 Cooperation and coordination will also result in avoiding duplicating efforts or overlooking opportunities to protect values at risk.